5 Tips for Understanding the Scope of Practice Standards

 Standards for Giving Client-specific Orders

-In your practice, you may already give direction for client-specific care.
-We’ve introduced the concept of Giving Client-specific Orders This scope standard sets out the requirements when giving a client-specific order for an activity within autonomous scope of practice.
-When giving a client-specific order, you also need to meet the requirements of Acting within Autonomous Scope of Practice
+This scope of practice standard sets out the requirements when giving a client-specific order for an activity within autonomous scope of practice.
+When giving a client-specific order, you also need to meet the requirements of Acting within Autonomous Scope of Practice.

 Examples of giving client-specific orders